fazleh2010/Journal-Paper/README.md

 ### Evaluation Against Benchmark
 This approach is tested on the [QALD challenge series](https://www.semantic-web-journal.net/system/files/swj3357.pdf) (QALD-9, QALD-7, QALD-6, QALD-5, and QALD-3) using standard evaluation metrics — precision, recall, and F₁ — on the DBpedia dataset.
 The QALD benchmarks provide a way to measure performance across multiple languages and natural language questions over DBpedia knowledge base elements.

 - **Inductive evaluation**: The goal of the inductive evaluation mode is to evaluate our approach's ability to generalize to unseen data or tasks.
-For the inductive evaluation, we used only the training data to create lexical entries.
+Manually write the lexical entries for English, German, Italian, and Spanish for QALD training dataset.
+Then, perform an inductive evaluation and calculate the evaluation metrics — precision, recall, and F₁ .
-- **Incremental evaluation**: In an incremental evaluation, we start with the lexicon created for the inductive evaluation and then add lexical entries incrementally until the questions in the test data are covered.
+- **Incremental evaluation**: In an incremental evaluation, start with the lexicon created for the inductive evaluation and then add lexical entries incrementally until the questions in the QALD test data are covered.
+Then, perform again an inductive evaluation and calculate the evaluation metrics — precision, recall, and F₁

 ### Evaluation Against ChatGPT

 In the paper, the approach is evaluated against ChatGPT using the well-known [QALD-9 benchmark](https://www.semantic-web-journal.net/system/files/swj3357.pdf) on **September 5, 2024**.
 We used **ChatGPT-4** in both **zero-shot** and **few-shot** scenarios.
+You can use any version of ChatGPT to evaluate the system yourself.

 - **Zero-shot scenario**: The model was prompted with an instruction to generate a SPARQL query for a given question with respect to DBpedia, without providing any examples.
 - **Few-shot scenario**: The model was given example question–SPARQL pairs before answering the test questions.

-You can use any version of ChatGPT to evaluate the system yourself.
+  Then, perform both inductive and incremental evaluations by calculating the metrics — precision, recall, and F₁.
 The prompt for English is shown below:

 Zero-shot scenario
 ```